husnainsaeed00/contributor-guide-repo/Examples/example1/Readme.md

    cd contibutor-guide-repo/examples/example-1/
 ```

-3. **Open the HTML File:**
+3. **Open the Javascript File:**

-    Open the index.html file in your web browser to see the project in action.
+    Open the Script.js file in your web browser to see the project in action.

 ### Example Code
 In this section, we'll provide an overview of the key JavaScript code files for this example.